 (3) The limitation periods as stipulated in Paragraphs 1 and 2 apply with the following stipulation:

-a) The limitation periods do not generally apply in the event of intent or fraudulent concealment of a
+a) The statute of limitations periods do not generally apply in the event of intent or fraudulent

-defect, or if ALPMA has provided a guarantee for the properties of the service or the goods.
+concealment of a defect or if ALPMA has provided a guarantee for the properties of the service or the

-(4) The limitation period beings with the transfer of risk.
+(4) The limitation period begins with the transfer of risk.

-(5) Unless expressly stated otherwise, the statutory regulations relating to the start of the statute of
+(5) Unless expressly stated to the contrary, the statutory regulations relating to the start of the statute of

 limitations, the suspension of the process and the suspension and restart of periods are not affected.